-Sam Horowitz, Director of Technical Services Sam Horowitz received a Bachelor of Science in Family, Youth and Community Science from the University of Florida (where he met his wife, Elise), a Master of Divinity from Gordon-Conwell Theological Seminary, and is a doctoral student at IWS.
+Sam Horowitz, Director of Technical Services Sam Horowitz received a Bachelor of Science in Family, Youth and Community Science from the University of Florida (where he met his wife, Elise), a Master of Divinity from Gordon-Conwell Theological Seminary, and a Doctor of Worship Studies from IWS.
 He has been programming since 1996 and worked as a web developer in Gainesville, FL, from 2001-2005 before entering ministry full-time.
 He still does consulting part-time in the IT and audio/visual fields (specializing in working with churches).
 Sam and Elise are planting a church in Green Cove Springs, FL.